Master the Art of Rose Gardening: Your Complete Guide on How to Care for Roses

 If there are roots going around in the bottom of the container, gently straighten them out.

-• Set the rose plant into the hole at the same depth it was in the container.
+• Set the rose plant into the hole the same depth it was in the container.

-• Fill around the rose about half way up with the amended soil.
+• Fill around the rose 1/2 way up with the amended soil.

 • Then fill the hole to the top with water.
-Let the water soak away and water it again.
+Let it soak away and water again to moisten all the dry soil.

-• Now, fill the planting hole with soil and firm the soil down with your hands.
+• Now, finish filling the hole to the top with soil.
+Firm the soil down with your hands.

 how to plant a bare root rose

 If we see dead or broken roots, they should be removed.
-Put the bare root rose into some room temperature water for about an hour to make sure it is well hydrated.
+Put the bare root rose into some room temperature water for a couple of hours to make sure it is well hydrated.

 • Set the rose into the hole and spread the roots down over the mound of soil.

-• Add more amended soil about half-way up in the hole and water the plant thoroughly.
+• Add amended soil about half-way up in the hole and water thoroughly.

 • Fill the hole the rest of the way up to the level the rose was planted before.

-• Firm the soil down with our hands.
+• Firm the soil down with our hands to make sure there are no air pockets.

 • Water again and apply mulch.